SensorsINI/jaer/jars/jogl_mesa_amd_fix/README.txt

   https://jogamp.org/bugzilla/show_bug.cgi?id=1357

 This directory contains a patched version of JOGL for 64-bit Linux that fixes the problem.
-If you are experiencing this failure, just copy the four .jar files contained here to the parent directory (/jars/jogl).
+If you are experiencing this failure, please edit the 'jAERViewer_linux.sh' file to load these JARs.
+An exact description of how to do so is included in the .sh file.